 How your restaurant can benefit from our work:

-- The financial benefits are numerous- discounts on utilities, restaurant and health insurance, merchant services, telecommunications providers, IMRO and PPI.
+- The financial benefits are numerous- discounts on utilities, restaurant insurance, merchant services, telecommunications providers, IMRO and PPI.

 - Networking with colleagues in a friendly and informative way, either at local or national level, is vital in the foodservice industry.
 We have nine branches, representing all corners of the country.